addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

      - Applicable Costs
      - Notes
    * - Security Groups
-     - None
      -
+        + None
+     -
    * - On-demand Instances
      -
         + $0.0116 per hour per Instance (t2.micro)
      -
-        + During this exercise we will be launching two Instances, using the Ubuntu Server 16.04 LTS AMI, which is 'Free tier eligible'.
+        + During this exercise, we will use two (2) Instances.
+The AMI that will be used is **'Ubuntu Server 16.04 LTS'**, which combined with the **'t2.micro'** Instance Type, is **'Free tier eligible'**.
         + It is not expected that these Instances will need to be running for more than one hour.
    * - Elastic IPs
      -
         + $0.00 per hour per EIP that is associated to a running Instance
-        + $0.05 per hour per EIP that is NOT associated to a running Instance
+        + $0.005 per hour per EIP that is NOT associated to a running Instance
      - During this exercise there will be short periods of time where an EIP is not associated with an running Instance, so you might incur a very small charge.
    * - Elastic IPs
      -